rOpenGov/iotables/data-raw/rOpenGov_intro.md

     ## Columns and rows of real_estate_imputed_a, extraterriorial_organizations are all zeros and will be removed.

-Now let’s see if there the government tries to stimulate the economy in three sectors, agricultulre, car manufacturing, and R&D with a billion euros.
+Now let’s try to figure out what happens when the government tries to stimulate the economy in three sectors, agricultulre, car manufacturing, and R&D with 1 billion euros.
 Direct effects measure the initial, direct impact of the change in demand and supply for a product.
-When production goes up, it will create demand in all supply industries (backward linkages) and create opportunities in the industries that use the product themselves (forward linkages.)
+When production goes up, it will create demand in all supply industries (backward linkages) and create opportunities in the industries that use the product themselves (forward linkages).

     direct_effects_create( primary_inputs_sk, I_sk ) %>%
       select ( all_of(c("iotables_row", "agriculture",